Carmelita Geraghty: Career

 Geraghty worked as a continuity clerk before she appeared on film.
 She started work out as an extra in the early 1920s, using a fictitious name until getting her big break.
 She was selected as one of the WAMPAS Baby Stars of 1924.
 She soon became a leading actress, including a co-starring role with Virginia Valli in The Pleasure Garden (1925), the first film directed by Alfred Hitchcock.
 She played golfer Jordan Baker in the first film version of The Great Gatsby (1926).

 A New York Times review of one of her films commented that Geraghty "gives the only performance worth mentioning.
 She has very pretty eyes and obviously would be able to make her acting count for something in a more dramatic vehicle."

 When the age of sound dawned, her career began to crumble.
 Her roles began to be much smaller.
 Her last film role was in Phantom of Santa Fe (1936).
 She then retired from film altogether.
 Wilson worked on the Andy Hardy and Dr. Kildare films.

 She became a very accomplished artist about ten years after leaving motion pictures.
 Her painting style was reminiscent of French Impressionism.
 In the last years of her life, her artwork was put on display at the Weil Gardens in Paris.

 Personal life

-She married Metro-Goldwyn-Mayer writer and producer Carey Wilson on May 6, 1934, in Beverly Hills, and the marriage ended in 1962 upon his death.
+She married Metro-Goldwyn-Mayer writer and producer Carey Wilson on May 6, 1934, in Beverly Hills, and they remained married until his death in 1962.